Installing and running Stan

 2. For example, Stan does not support latent integer-value random variables, whereas simPPLe does.↩︎

-3. simPPLe is a few dozen lines of codes, whereas Stan has millions of lines of code.↩︎
+3. simPPLe is a few dozen lines of code, whereas Stan has millions of lines of code.↩︎